 Cheesy Sourdough Garlic Bread

-For cheese lovers, the cheesy sourdough garlic bread variation amps up the indulgence.
-This mouthwatering version incorporates various cheeses, such as mozzarella, parmesan, or cheddar, mixed into the garlic butter or layered on top before baking.
-The result is a gooey, melty delight that pairs beautifully with the sourdough’s chewy texture, becoming an irresistible treat for any occasion.
+If you love cheese, cheesy sourdough garlic bread is for you.
+This version adds cheeses like mozzarella, parmesan, or cheddar.
+They can be either mixed into the garlic butter or sprinkled on top before baking.
+The result is a gooey and melty treat that goes great with the sourdough's chewy texture.

 Herb-Infused Sourdough Garlic Bread